Skip to content

 8

-from xml2db import DataModel
+from xml2db import DataModel, load_config

 data_model = DataModel(